 Time to head north on the Gateway Mile where you’ll discover the water-themed Wellfield Botanic Gardens, (1011 S Main) popular for its whimsical sculptures and water features.
 Wellfield marks the north entrance to the Gateway Mile.
 This walkable stretch leads to the opulent Ruthmere Mansion (302 E Beardsley), the park-lined RiverWalk connecting the Garden and A&E Districts and the historic Lerner Theatre, a 1920s-era movie house turned performing arts complex in the heart of the downtown’s A&E district (410 S Main).

 Need a little retail therapy?
 Not-too-shabby chic meets retro retail in the Beardsley Avenue Antique District.
 Here you’ll find Antiques on Beardsley (816 W Beardsley), Tchotchkes, Antiques & More (1000 W Beardsley) and 820 Antiques (820 N Ward).
-Downtown, restyle any room with blasts from the past at The Black Crow on Main (224 S Main) add a piece of locally made art from Arts on Main (205 S Main) then head over to b on the River(333 NIBCO Parkway) for home accents with a French country cottage feel.
+Downtown, restyle any room with blasts from the past at The Black Crow on Main (224 S Main) then head over to b on the River(333 NIBCO Parkway) for home accents with a French country cottage feel.

 If weather permits, wrap up the day on the patio at The Vine (214 S. Main) where you can enjoy a glass of wine with warm spinach artichoke dip and your favorite pasta, steak or pizza.
 Or try a stylish departure from a traditional restaurant at Artisan (505 S. Main), a AAA Four Diamond Award winner that embraces elegant and imaginative Midwestern cuisine.From grilled brie to premium steaks and seafood, this downtown favorite pairs great flavors with a warm, contemporary setting.